MileHacker Logo

 Where Oaxaca City Sits

 Oaxaca City, officially Oaxaca de Juárez, serves as the capital and largest city within the Mexican state of Oaxaca.
-It sits in the Central Valleys region (Valles Centrales) of the state, located approximately 460 kilometers (285 miles) south-southeast of Mexico City.
+It sits in the Central Valleys region (Valles Centrales) of the state, situated about 460 kilometers (285 miles) south-southeast of Mexico City.
 The city rests at an elevation of about 1,555 meters (5,102 feet) above sea level.

 Valley Formation

-Oaxaca City nestles within the Sierra Madre del Sur mountain range, in a valley formed by the joining of three wide valleys: Etla, Tlacolula, and Zimatlán.
+Oaxaca City nestles within the Sierra Madre del Sur mountain range, in a the vale formed by the joining of three wide valleys: Etla, Tlacolula, and Zimatlán.
 The Atoyac River flows near the city.
 This high-altitude valley position shapes Oaxaca's climate and its surrounding landscapes, influencing agricultural practices and the local way of life.
-The surrounding mountains offer scenic beauty and opportunities for outdoor activities, while the valley has fertile ground for the region's diverse crops.
+The surrounding mountains offer scenic beauty and chances for outdoor activities, while the valley has fertile ground for the region's diverse crops.

 Facts